idal-dia/learning-dialang-algorithms/README.md

 This repo contains implementations of various algorithms that will become parts of [Dialang](https://github.com/dialogue-host/dialang).
 I follow different articles and conferences to build confidence by implementing increasingly intricate and complete versions of these algorithms.

+The following files are organized by increasing complexity.

+## Parser

+- Lexer/IntMath.elm
+- Parser/ShuntingYard.elm
+- Lexer/Base.elm

+## Type Checker

-## Interaction Calculus (IC)
+## Interaction Calculus (IC) Target

-With increasing complexity :

 - IC/Basic.elm
 - IC/Chruch.elm
 - IC/HVM2.elm

-## Interpreter

-- Lexer/IntMath.elm
-- Parser/ShuntingYard.elm